Blog

 The longer you wait to talk about finances with your kids, the harder it will be.
 Having appropriate conversations about money from an early age will make it easier to continue these tough conversations down the road.
 There are many ways to bring up the topic.

-Try sending your child an article about budgeting, investing, or any other topic you’d like to discuss.
+- Share an interesting article Try sending your child an article about budgeting, investing, or any other topic you’d like to discuss.
 Ask for their thoughts on the information and then share your thoughts in turn.
 By starting a low-pressure conversation, you can ease your way into more sensitive topics.

-Admitting that you’ve made financial mistakes reminds your child that everyone is human.
+- Share some of your regrets Admitting that you’ve made financial mistakes reminds your child that everyone is human.
 It’s also an opportunity to prevent your child from making the same mistakes.
 Many people regret waiting too long to invest or not contributing enough to your 401k.
 By sharing how these decisions impacted you later in life, you can help your child understand that financial decisions they make now can have long-term financial impact.

-Ask your advisor if they’re comfortable having your adult child join you for your next meeting to review the state of your finances and your investment strategy.
-Financial planners have these conversations every day and are very skilled at making their clients and family members feel comfortable and informed.
-This is also a great opportunity to help your child understand the benefits of having a financial planner.
+- Meet with your advisor Ask your advisor if they’re comfortable having your adult child join you for your next meeting to review the state of your finances and your investment strategy.
+Financial advisors have these conversations every day and are very skilled at making their clients and family members feel comfortable and informed.
+This is also a great opportunity to help your child understand the benefits of having a financial advisor.